peter88213/nvhelp-de/source/preparations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Manuskript created by *novelibre* has a layout that is similar to the
-"standard Manuskript format" which is widely used to provide an overview
+"Normseite" which is widely used to provide an overview
 of the total number of pages of a work to be printed.

-However, the set font "Courier Neu" is only available for Windows, and it is
+However, the set font "Courier New" is only available for Windows, and it is
 not particularly attractive (I, for my part, have installed  the free
 `Courier Prime font <https://quoteunquoteapps.com/courierprime/>`__
 on Windows and Linux, which gives me a pleasant typewriter feel).